Chapter 3: Search techniques

 - Title: Use this field when you know all or some of the words in an item’s title.
 This can help dramatically reduce the number of results you get, but there may still be multiple items with the same words in their titles.

-- Format or material type: This field allows you to limit your results to specific publication types, such as only searching for books, articles, journals, audio visual materials (i.e., DVDs, videos, music CDs, etc.), or images.
+- Format or material type: This field allows you to limit your results to specific item types, such as only searching for books, articles, journals, audio (e.g. music CDs, audiobooks) videos (e.g. streaming video, DVDs), or images.
 Some tools will have a separate option to limit to peer-reviewed articles.
 These are often sources your instructors prefer, so it’s a handy shortcut to be aware of.

 - Publication date: This allows you to find resources published within a specific year or date range.
 This is particularly useful when your assignment requires you to find items published in the last five years.